jevad/NLTKinstallForNlpClass/README.md

 ## The Easiest Way to Set Up Python and NLTK on Windows
 * Use a pre-packaged "scientific" distribution.

 The easiest way to set up Python and NLTK on Windows is to use Enthought Canopy, https://www.enthought.com/products/canopy/ , or Continuum Analytics Anaconda, http://docs.continuum.io/anaconda/index .
 Both are prepackaged "scientific" distributions that come with a number of Python libraries, such as NLTK and NumPy.
 The libraries in each distribution are tested to work well with each other.
-These distributions are perfect for people working in the areas of machine learning, language processing, text processing or data science who wish to primarily concentrate on their specific field of expertise and not on being an expert Python programmer (although, they're good environments for expert Python programmers too).
+These distributions are perfect for people working in the areas of machine learning, language processing, text processing or data science who wish to primarily concentrate on their specific fields of expertise and not on being expert Python programmers (although, they're good environments for expert Python programmers too).

 Both come with instructions, but, since we've had bad luck with instructions so far, here are my instructions for one of them (Anaconda):

 1. Download Anaconda for Python 2.7 from https://www.continuum.io/downloads#_windows .
 Get the version that matches your processor.
 This is a 335 MB download, so you have time to grab a cup of coffee if you're on a slow network -- resist the temptation to watch cat videos while you're waiting as that will chew up your bandwidth (unless, of course, you planned ahead and have already downloaded cat videos just for this purpose).